kprakobkit/kprakobkit.github.io/pages/2016-08-10-clojure-todo-2/index.md

 publish: true
 ---

-This is the second part of a two-part walkthrough of a todo app that I build in clojure.
+This is the second part of a two-part walkthrough of a todo app that I build in Clojure.
 The first part covers the backend portion of the app - server and database.
 I will be covering the front-end, ClojureScript, portion of the app.
 Let's get started!

 Note: The source code is available [here](https://github.com/kprakobkit/todo-clj).

 I'm using [Om](https://github.com/omcljs/om), which is a ClojureScript interface to Facebook's React.
 It's written by David Nolen, and it's awesome.
-An alternative to this is [Reagen](https://reagent-project.github.io/).
-David Nolen has written some very good documentation around this library as well, and most of what you'll see here is taken from his tutorials.
+An alternative to this is [Reagent](https://reagent-project.github.io/).
+David Nolen has written some very good documentation around this library as well, and most of what you'll see here is taken from his [tutorials](https://github.com/omcljs/om/wiki).

 The front-end portion is essentially a separate client-side app that interacts with a todo-api, which is the server.
-The entry point is in the core.cljs file, where the intial app state is defined, and the main app component.
+The entry point is in core.cljs, where the intial app state and the main app component are defined.

 ```clojure
 (defonce app-state (atom {:todos []}))